MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/ops-guide/mda-ops-guide-ad-hoc.md

 ## Run advanced hunting queries

-**Where**: In the Microsoft Defender XDR Portal, select **Hunting > Advanced hunting** and query for ``
+**Where**: In the Microsoft Defender XDR Portal, select **Hunting > Advanced hunting** and query for Defender for Cloud Apps data.

 **Persona**: SOC analysts

 Similar to reviewing activity logs, advanced hunting can be used as a scheduled activity, using custom detections or ad-hoc queries to proactively hunt for threats.

 Advanced hunting is a unified tool that allows you to hunt for threats across Microsoft Defender XDR.
 We recommend that you save frequently used queries for faster manual threat hunting and remediation.